|Bleeding Radiators||Central Heating Set Up||Pipe Insulation|

 As well as using oil or gas central heating systems also need electricity to run the pump, valves, time switch and control system.
 More information on these can be found in heating electricity use.

-This is quite likely to turn into an iterative process, so rather than trying to remember everything we have made up a simple chart for listing all the rooms/radiators with space to write the position of the flow regulating valve plus the flow and return temperatures and the difference several times.
+It is quite likely to turn into an iterative process, so rather than trying to remember everything we have made up a simple chart for listing all the rooms/radiators with space to write the position of the flow regulating valve plus the flow and return temperatures and the difference several times.
 Last time we did this it took us four goes to get it right.
 Because not all flow regulating valves are the same you need to work out how to record their position, Try using 0 for fully closed and then count upwards in quarter turn increments as you open them.
 The record sheet to use can be found in the checklist Index .
 Before starting make sure you have all the tools needed to open valves and bleed radiators.

 1. Record the initial thermostatic valve and flow regulating valve positions plus the room thermostat setting, the boiler thermostat setting and the pump speed (if adjustable).